-How private browsing works
+How private browsing works in Chrome

 Chrome doesn't save your browsing history or information entered in forms.
 Cookies and site data are remembered while you're browsing, but deleted when you exit Incognito mode.